 Lion’s head is a very scenic big-water run, most similar to Echo Bend of Eagle River in nature.
 The first mile is on Caribou Creek, which can be painfully show and shallow at low water levels.
 Things speed up once you reach the Mat, but the rapids are class II.
 This section is gorgeous, wrapping along the base of the vertical cliffs that define Lion’s head (this is a nice hike too, with a great view of the river).
 After flanking Lion’s head, the river veers left for the start of the class IV section.
 The nature of the run depends on water level, but there aren’t many eddying opportunities, even at low water.
 There are clean lines to avoid all the hazards, but the hazards are hard to see in the silty water.
 Expect standing waves, hidden rocks, and sticky holes.
 River left is forested moraine rather than cliff, so you can always portage on that side.
 The biggest hazard is losing gear and/or hypothermia.

-Gage: 500 cfs [350, 900 cfs]
+Gauge: 650 cfs [350, 900 cfs]

 Put in < 500 cfs: Camping area ~2 miles up from the bridge

-Put in > 500 cfs: Mint trail parking lot (after the lodge, at the switchback).
+Put in > 500 cfs: Mint trail parking lot (after the lodge, at the switchback)

 Take out: At the bridge.
 There is one more nice rapid below the bridge rapid, worth running and then walking back up the road the extra 1500 feet.

 The run alternates between bumpy ‘boogie water’ sections punctuated with class IV steep/fast/rocky drops, all or which end with a nice pool to recover in.
 The hazards are getting beat up by the rocks as well as foot entrapment.
 Be smart with your swims.

-Gage: 9.8 ft.
+Gauge: 9.8 ft.
 (1100 cfs) [snow bridges, 10.2 ft]

-Sixmile, 2nd Canyon
+Sixmile, Second Canyon

-Gage: 9.8 [snow bridges, 10.2 ft]
+Gauge: 9.8 [snow bridges, 10.2 ft]

-Gage: 7 kcfs [?, 9 kcfs might be the highest a packraft has run]
+Gauge: 7 kcfs [?, 9 kcfs might be the highest a packraft has run]

 The Talkeetna River is a stunning big-water class III/IV river.
 The easiest logistics are to fly to Stephan Lake (Murder Lake) with Alaska Bush Floatplane.
 It is a comfortable pace with one night on the river, or could be sprinted in a day with an early morning flight.